 Where Can You Buy It?

-If you’re a full-time employee are interested in purchasing insurance, check with your boss to see if the company offers life insurance as a benefit.
-Also, if you happen to have eyes and have ever glanced at a TV, you’re well aware that insurance companies aren’t exactly laying low.
+If you’re a full-time employee interested in purchasing insurance, check with your boss to see if the company offers Life Insurance as a benefit.
+Also, if you happen to have ever glanced at a TV, you’re well aware that insurance companies aren’t exactly laying low.
 They advertise non-stop.
 Feel free to hit one up and find out what they charge.
-[Dig Deeper: Get Help Finding the Right Life Insurance]

 Who Should Have It?

 - If you have kids, you should have it.